Skip to main content

 At a certain level of wealth — roughly the high tens of millions and above — money stops being compensation and starts being structural power.
 It buys access.
 It shapes which candidates are viable.
 It funds the lobbyists who write the rules.

 The pharmaceutical industry offers a case study.
-In 2003, Congress added a "noninterference" provision to Medicare Part D that barred the government from negotiating drug prices directly (though Part D plans themselves negotiate with manufacturers).
+In 2003, Congress added a "noninterference" provision to Medicare Part D that barred the government from negotiating drug prices directly (though Part D plans themselves negotiate with manufacturers; the 2022 Inflation Reduction Act partially reversed this, allowing Medicare to negotiate prices for select drugs starting in 2026).
 According to a 2009 ProPublica investigation, at least 25 congressional staffers, members, and government officials who helped craft the Medicare drug legislation later became pharmaceutical industry lobbyists.11 Representative Billy Tauzin, who helped pass the law, left Congress to become president of PhRMA, the drug industry's lobbying arm, at a salary reportedly more than ten times his congressional pay.
-According to OpenSecrets, the pharmaceutical and health products sector has spent more than $6 billion on lobbying since 1999 — more than any other industry.12
+According to a 2020 study in JAMA Internal Medicine, the pharmaceutical and health products sector spent more than $6 billion on federal lobbying and campaign contributions combined from 1999 to 2018 — more than any other industry.12

 This is not reward for risk.
 This is the conversion of wealth into the power to set the rules of the game — rules that, conveniently, tend to generate more wealth for those who already have it.